JMS55/jms55.github.io/content/posts/2025_09_19_solari_bevy_0_17/index.md

 Solari represents the culmination of a significant amount of research, development, testing, refining, and more than a few tears over the last three years of my spare time.
 Not just from me, but also from the shoulders of all the research and work it stands on.
 I couldn't be more proud of what I've made.

-Like Bevy itself, Solari is also free and open source, forever.
+Like the rest of Bevy, Solari is also free and open source, forever.

 If you find Solari useful, consider [donating](https://github.com/sponsors/JMS55) to help fund future development.